Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 - Try to initiate conversations with your users/readers on social media.

 - Create a referral reward program for customers who refer other new customers.

 - Reach out to customers with email.

 One of the fastest ways to achieve any goal is to model those who’ve successfully achieved that same goal before.

-Apple is a role model for any smart modern brand that wants to create a raving fan base and super-loyal customers who will refer their friends and family members.
+Apple, the app store and their retail shops are a role model for any smart modern brand that wants to create a raving fan base and super-loyal customers who will refer their friends and family members.

 You can learn a lot from your competition, too.
 Competitor analysis can tell you what they’re doing right and what you can learn from and implement in your own marketing.

 What other lessons can you draw from Apple’s marketing efforts?